 An independent examination of the research literature designed to meet the needs of individual graduate students.
 This course provides students with an opportunity to pursue independent work in a specific area relating to their research interests and career intentions.

-Special Topics in Public Relations GPRL 6203
+Special Topics in Public Relations 0.5 unit GPRL 6203